-1. Demonstrate the importance of Electronic Commerce

-2. Identify the key business and technology elements of E-Commerce

-- 3. Identify and differentiate between Business strategies for E-Commerce and Marketing on the Web - 4.
-Utilize both theory and practice of conducting business over the Internet/World Wide Web
+- 1. Identify the evolution of Electronic Commerce. - 2.
+Identify the ethics and online business practices. - 3.
+Identify the key business and technology elements of E-Commerce. - 4.
+Identify and differentiate between business strategies for E-Commerce and marketing on the web. - 5.
+Utilize both theory and practice of conducting business over the internet/world wide web. - 6.
+Identify components of selling on the web. - 7.
+Know the supply chain management using internet technologies - 8.
+Demonstrate the importance of E-Commerce.